 We now prove \thmref{thm:Intro-Res-1} for affine surfaces and their blow-ups.

 \begin{thm} Let $X$ be a reduced affine surface over an algebraically closed field $k$.
-Let $\pi: Y \to X$ be the blow-up of $X$ along a closed subscheme $Z \subset X$ whose support is finite.
-Assume that $Y_{\rm sing}$ is affine.
-Then $\CH^2(X)$ and $\CH^2(Y)$ are uniquely divisible. \end{thm} \begin{proof} Let $g: Y^N \to Y$ denote the normalization map.
-By \cite[Theorem~3.3]{BPW} (see also \cite[Proposition~2.3]{Krishna-1} for a refined version), there exists a conducting subscheme $W \subset Y$ with $W_{\rm red} = Y_{\rm sing}$ such that setting $\ov{W} = W \times_X Y^N$, there is a Mayer-Vietoris exact sequence
+Let $\pi\colon Y \to X$ be as in \lemref{lem:surface-blow-up}.
+Then $\CH^2(X)$ and $\CH^2(Y)$ are uniquely divisible. \end{thm} \begin{proof} We can assume that $X$ is connected.
+Let $g\colon Y^N \to Y$ denote the normalization map.
+By \cite[Theorem~3.3]{BPW} (see also \cite[Proposition~2.3]{Krishna-1} for a refined version), there exists a conducting subscheme $W \subset Y$ with $W_{\rm red} = Y_{\rm sing}$ such that setting $\ov{W} = W \times_Y Y^N$, there is a Mayer-Vietoris exact sequence

 where we have identified $SK_0(Y) = F^2K_0(Y)$ with $\CH^2(Y)$ (and similarly for $Y^N$) by \cite[Theorem~7]{Levine-1}.